 Hamburg School Buses Travel 3,066 Miles a Day!!

-What are the requirements to drive a school bus?
+What are the requirements for driving a school bus?

 1. 14 Hours of Classroom Instruction